Should You Add Your JD, MBA, or Other Degrees Behind Your Name on LinkedIn?

 A Former Executive Search Recruiter's Perspective

 The path to executive leadership is usually marked by a series of gateways.
 Some welcoming and obvious, others hidden and accessible only to those prepared to demonstrate the right qualifications.
 For many, academic credentials and industry certifications are the quiet signals that indicate access, trust, and readiness to move forward.
-As a former executive search recruiter, I’ve seen firsthand how these earned signals can quietly unlock the next level of a career.
+As a former retained executive search recruiter, I’ve seen firsthand how these earned signals can subtly unlock or keep closed the next level of a career.

 Why Credentials Matter in Executive Search